Top Rated in Orange County

 Both groups of grafting patients benefit from the ability of fat cells to be used, much like putty, to not only augment the entire breast mound but also to correct minor breast mound contour irregularities.

-Our Surgical Team will examine your breast and take detailed notes and measurements to ensure optimal fat transfer results.
+Dr. Paris will examine your breast and take detailed notes and measurements to ensure optimal fat transfer results.

 • First, liposuction is used to harvest and collect fat material using sterile conditions.